Introduction

 • Eligibility: Charities and non-profits delivering welfare services to seafarers and fishers.

-• Application Process: Information on eligibility and application procedures can be found on The Seafarers’ Charity website
+• Application Process: Information on eligibility and application procedures can be found on The Seafarers’ Charity website.

 Strategies for Securing Funding